Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 How to Rent a Yukata or Kimono in Kamakura

-If you are interested in renting a yukata or kimono for your day trip to Kamakura, there are numerous rental shops along Komachi Street heading toward Tsurugaoka Hachimangu Shrine, including Vasara, Wargo, and Kamakura Kimono Komachi.
-You can order your kimono or yukata from Vasara online and choose your favorite one when you arrive.
+If you are interested in renting a yukata or kimono for your day trip to Kamakura, there are numerous rental shops along Komachi Street heading toward Tsurugaoka Hachimangu Shrine, such as Vasara (which has two locations).
 Expect to spend about 3000 – 5000 yen for a full-day rental.

 Hiking in Kamakura